 Frequently Asked Questions for Clinicians

-It is a pharmacogenetic test designed to help clinicians optimize treatment decisions for their patients with mental illness.
-It identifies patient-specific genetic markers that indicate which treatments are likely to work as intended, have no effect, or cause adverse effects.
-It is an easily administered cheek swab test that analyzes key genes, selected based on hundreds of studies showing that variations in these genes can inform treatment decisions.
-Genomind Professional PGx is used to guide treatment for a range of psychiatric conditions including depression, anxiety, obsessive-compulsive disorder (OCD), attention deficit hyperactivity disorder (ADHD), bipolar disorder, post traumatic stress disorder (PTSD), autism, schizophrenia, chronic pain and substance abuse.
-Each Assay provides clinicians with an easy to read patient report and a complimentary psychopharmacologist consultation.
+It is a pharmacogenetic test designed to help guide clinicians treatment decisions for their patients with mental illness.
+It identifies patient-specific genetic markers that affects how patients may react to treatment.
+It is an easily administered cheek swab test that analyzes key genes, selected based on hundreds of studies showing that variations in these genes may inform treatment decisions.
+Genomind Professional PGx Express is used to inform treatment for : depression, anxiety, obsessive-compulsive disorder (OCD), attention deficit hyperactivity disorder (ADHD), bipolar disorder, post traumatic stress disorder (PTSD), autism, schizophrenia, chronic pain and substance abuse.
+Each report will provide the most current, science-backed information and free consultations to help clinicians navigate the connection between an individual patient’s genetic biomarkers and their implications for mental health treatment.

 Watch a short overview

-How do I order Genomind Professional PGx for a patient?
+How do I order Genomind Professional PGx Express for a patient?

-How much will Genomind Professional PGx cost my patient?
+How much will Genomind Professional PGx Express cost my patient?

 If you live outside of the US – Please contact us to find out how we can help

-Medicare reimburses for the CYP2D6 gene analysis portion of Genomind Professional PGx .
-This portion of the test is covered when the clinician is considering an initial therapy of amitriptyline or nortriptyline for treatment of depressive disorders, or tetrabenazine doses greater than 50 mg/day, or re-initiation of this therapy with doses greater than 50 mg/day.
+Medicare reinburses for the CYP2D6 gene analysis portion of Genomind Professional PGx Express.
+This portion of the test is covered when the clinician is considering an intitial therapy for treatment o fdepressive disorders or re- initiation of this therapy.
 The patient must have a diagnosis of major depressive disorder or bipolar disorder.
 For additional information, please reference www.cms.gov.

 How quickly will the clinician receive the test results?